AliTaee/iran-card-bank/README.md

 ## Todo list:

-- Make related props into one prop object for better developer experience (Currently working on this feature 👨‍💻🛠️)
+- Position prop for bank name and card number (Currently working on this feature 👨‍💻🛠️)
 - Flag to enable or disable bank name
-- Position to show bank name
 - Users can add new custom bank for auto bank detection
 - Users can type their card number
 - Project demo